101+ small business ideas to start now

 93. Cybersecurity consultant

-QMS International’s CyberSecurity Survey Report identified that 75.7% of business owners felt their business was now at increased risk of a cyber attack due to more people permanently working from home.
-All of this makes 2024 the ideal year to jump into the cybersecurity game.
-If you’re tech-savvy, have experience in cybersecurity, or have a revolutionary idea to help reduce the risk of a successful cyber attack, this could be your chance to help protect businesses around the country.
+A report by Evelyn Partners revealed that 1 in 3 UK business owners believe a cyber attack or data breach will likely happen in their business in 2025.
+Plus, in the first quarter of 2024, businesses encountered an average of 180,174 cyber attacks each.
+All of this means it’s an ideal time to jump into the cybersecurity game.
+If you’re tech-savvy, have experience in cybersecurity or have a revolutionary idea to help reduce the risk of cyber attacks, this could be your chance to protect businesses around the country.
 But, even if you’ve got a great idea without the expertise, there are plenty of freelance programmers and IT professionals who you can hire to help develop the concept.

 See also: Cyberattacks peak in February – what can SMEs do to protect themselves?